equelin/PSMitrend/README.md

 > Submit-Assessment -Assessment $Assessment.id
 ```

-7- If everything goes well, you should receive emails from Mitrend stating that they are processing the data.
+7- If everything goes well, you should receive emails from Mitrend stating that they are processing the data

 8- You can request Mitrend to send you an email with the assessment in xml format with the command `Request-EmailReport`.
-I you need the powerpoint reports, you will have to download them from the Mitrend website
+I you need powerpoint's reports, you will have to download them from the Mitrend website

 ```Powershell
 > Request-EmailReport -Assessment $Assessment.id